Cart

 Watermelon Peperomia retain water well in their leaves and stems, but being scared of overwatering means you might be underwatering (hands up on this one for me, I was definitely guilty of this at first).

 Sure, let the soil dry out on top, but not all the way down!
-Left too dry for too long, Watermelon Peperomia leaves can droop and curl to conserve water.
+Left too dry for too long, Watermelon Peperomia leaves can curl inwards to conserve water.
 Remember water, light and heat go together.
 Kept in a bright, warm spot (which they love), they need watering more frequently than you might think.
-Aim to maintain the soil lightly moist.
+Aim to maintain the soil lightly moist and use a substrate that's light and airy to avoid ever becoming waterlogged.
+I stay away from soil-based and peat-based substrates for that reason.

 Bright indirect light is ideal for a happy Watermelon Peperomia.
 If light’s too low, stems can get long & leggy, new leaves can come in small, leaves can curl, and variegation can change.
-Try a move to somewhere brighter, but make sure sun won’t directly hit the leaves or you could be dealing with crispy sunburned leaves instead.
+Try a move to somewhere brighter, but I find it best to avoid sun directly hitting the leaves or you could be dealing with crispy sunburned leaves instead.
 Ouch.

 FREE shipping for orders $99+